retorquere/zotero-plugin/README.md

 Utility scripts for releasing zotero plugins on github.
 See also https://github.com/retorquere/generator-zotero-plugin/

 zotero-plugin-release will release your plugin as a github release.
-When it is ran on master, and it detects a tagged build on travis, it will issue a new release.
+When it is ran on master/main, and it detects a tagged build on travis, it will issue a new release.
 When it is ran on a branch named `gh-<number>`, it will publish the plugin to a pre-release named `builds`, and will announce the new build on issue number `<number>`